davidknipe/VirtualTemplateSystem/README.md

 ## Change log

+### v3.0

+- Upgraded to Bootstrap 4
+- Templates are now saved in the Episerver content repository (no longer the DDS)
+- Added "changed by" column in list view
+- Added "Save and close" button
+- Save button now stays on current view
+- Moved and renamed some button layouts
+- Added a close X button to the top right
+- Fixed a file encoding bug when reading certain file encoding types from storage
+- Fixed an issue when comparing files that had embedded </script> tags
+- Number of refactoring tasks

 ### v2.1

 - Added the ability to compare and merge the edited template with the one on disk